-If you look up the verb “to animate” in the dictionary, you find two definitions in the Oxford dictionary:
+If you look up the verb “to animate” in the Oxford Dictionary, you’ll find two definitions:

 But the second definition might sound more lively: